Photo by ClickerHappy / Pexels

 When to start

 Children's brains are wired for language from birth.
-Between ages 2 and 7, they're in what researchers call a "sensitive period" -- their ability to absorb sounds, patterns, and meaning is at its peak.
+Between ages 2 and 7, they're in what researchers call a "sensitive period for language" -- their ability to absorb sounds, patterns, and meaning is at its peak.
 Starting English exposure during this window won't guarantee fluency, but it helps with pronunciation and natural comprehension.

 That said, starting at age 3, 5, or even 7 is fine.
 The sensitive period isn't a cliff edge.
 What matters most is that your child associates English with positive experiences, not pressure.